Exotropia is a type of strabismus in which one or both eyes tend to deviate uncontrollably out of the face.

 This will also avoid the risk of surgical overcorrection.

 The correction of refractive errors such as astigmatism and anisometropia will increase the fusion capacity and help improve divergent strabismus.

-Negative lenses are useful to control divergence, especially in children of the age group of 2 to 17 years.
+Negative lenses help control divergence, especially in children of the age group of 2 to 17 years.

-The progression of divergent strabismus can be limited by the patch of the eye, either dominant or alternate, depending on whether the condition is unilateral or bilateral.
+The progression of divergent strabismus can be limited by the eye patch, either dominant or alternate, depending on whether the condition is unilateral or bilateral.
 This helps prevent the deletion process.

-The small deviations of the comitant strabismus can be controlled by base in prisms.
+The slight deviations of the comitant strabismus can be controlled by the base in prisms.

-The point of close convergence is improved by convergence exercises, and this is particularly beneficial for patients with convergence insufficiency.
+The point of close convergence is improved by convergence exercises, which are particularly beneficial for patients with convergence insufficiency.

 Botulinum toxin or botox injections are effective in treating secondary divergent strabismus.

 In patients with bitemporal visual defects, prisms are recommended to avoid diplopia.

 Surgery is suggested for patients with inferior control of the deviation and those where the divergent strabismus is deteriorating.